servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 9 I know thy works, and tribulation, and poverty, (but thou art rich) and I know the blasphemy of them which say they are Jews, and are not, but are the synagogue of Satan.
 10 Fear none of those things which thou shalt suffer: behold, the devil shall cast some of you into prison, that ye may be tried; and ye shall have tribulation ten days: be thou faithful unto death, and I will give thee a crown of life.
 11 He that hath an ear, let him hear what the Spirit saith unto the churches; He that overcometh shall not be hurt of the second death.

 II.
-TIME-OF-DAY POSITION — SUNRISE TO LATE AFTERNOON OF DAY ONE In the two-day prophetic framework (2 Pet.
+TIME-OF-DAY POSITION — SUNRISE TO SUNSET OF DAY ONE In the two-day prophetic framework (2 Pet.
 3:8; Hos.
 6:2):
 	•	Ephesus corresponds to the darkness before Sunrise (Mal 4:2), Israel’s darkest hour culminating in the crucifixion of their Messiah!
-	•	Smyrna corresponds to sunrise through the bright hours of the day, Sunrise of Day One.
+	•	Smyrna corresponds to Sunrise (Mal 1:11) through the bright hours of the day, sunrise to sunset.
-In this typology:
+In this time period:
-	•	Christ has died and risen,
+	•	Christ has died and risen (Rev 2:8),
-	•	The Spirit has been given
+	•	The Spirit has been given (Phil 4:18),
+	•	The Gentiles are included (Acts 10:34).
-	•	The gospel is spreading beyond Jerusalem,
+	•	The gospel is spreading beyond Jerusalem (Acts 13:46),
 	•	Light increases—but where there is light there are shadows.
 Smyrna is a sunrise church—bright, pure, and tested through fiery persecution.
 The more the light increases, the more sharply evil reacts.